February 23, 2025

 You can access your business credit reports through the bureaus' websites or by using a credit monitoring service.
 By keeping an eye on your reports, you can ensure that the information is accurate and up-to-date, and you can take steps to address any negative items promptly.

-7. Apply for a business credit card
+9. Apply for a business credit card

 Obtaining a business credit card is one of the quickest ways to start building your business credit history.
 Look for a card that reports to business credit bureaus like Dun & Bradstreet, Experian, and Equifax.
 Some business credit cards also offer valuable rewards, such as cash back or points on business-related purchases.

-How fast can you build business credit?
+How can I build business credit in 2 months?

 The speed at which you can build business credit depends on several factors, such as the number of trade lines you establish, the consistency of your payments, and the reporting practices of your creditors.